bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.7 Scope

+On receipt of a B.C.
+Mines Act Permit credential issued according to this GF, the credential holder can provide evidence of permit issuance.
 The initial scope of the B.C.
 Mines Act Permit credential is summary information for operating permits of major mines in B.C.

 ## 1.8 Objectives